shivharis/turtlebot3_wiki/docs/source/pc_software.rst

 PC Software Setup
 =================

 ..
-NOTE:: We tested the Turtlebot 3 on ``Ubuntu 16.04.1`` and ``ROS Kinetic Kame`` version.
+NOTE:: The Turtlebot3 has been tested on ``Ubuntu 16.04.1`` and ``ROS Kinetic Kame`` version.

-Install the Ubuntu for the remote PC (Desktop or Laptop PC)
+Install the Ubuntu in the remote PC (Desktop or Laptop PC)
 -----------------------------------------------------------

-Download the ``Ubuntu 16.04.1`` version for desktop PC from the address below.
+Download the ``Ubuntu 16.04.1`` version on the remote PC from the following link.

 - https://www.ubuntu.com/download/desktop

-If you need some help installing Ubuntu, please check out step-by-step guide below.
+If it needs some help to install Ubuntu, check out the step-by-step guide.

 - https://www.ubuntu.com/download/desktop/install-ubuntu-desktop

-Install the ROS and packages
+Install the ROS and dependent packages
 ----------------------------

 .. image:: _static/logo_ros.png
     :align: center
     :target: http://wiki.ros.org

-Install the `ROS`_ using simple script file below.
+Install the `ROS`_ by using a simple installation script file

 .. code-block:: bash

   wget https://raw.githubusercontent.com/oroca/oroca-ros-pkg/kinetic/ros_install.sh && chmod 755 ./ros_install.sh && bash ./ros_install.sh catkin_ws kinetic

-or you can use the typical instructions below.
+or follow the typical instruction in the link.

 - http://wiki.ros.org/kinetic/Installation/Ubuntu

-The next step is to install the relevant package for TurtleBot3.
+The next step is to install the dependent packages for the TurtleBot3 control.

 .. code-block:: bash